mwolfram/CarND-MPC-Project-mwolfram/README.md

 The velocity is given in MPH, so it is converted to m/sec. **cte** and **epsi** have to be calculated manually.
 First a polynomial has to be fit to the waypoints that we receive and that were already converted to car coordinates.
 Then, for **cte**, the polynomial has to be evaluated at the height of the car and compared with the car position.
 For **epsi** on the other hand, the derivative of the polynomial has to be evaluated and compared with the car orientation.

 I forward-simulate these values by 100ms, then pass them to a solver that will return the actuator signals, which are steering and throttle.
-For this, I have to pass the solver a set of constraints that it can work wit, namely the update equations of the vehicle (starting on line 136 in MPC.cpp) and a cost function with several parameters that need to be tuned (starting on line 82 in MPC.cpp).
+For this, I have to pass the solver a set of constraints that it can work with, namely the update equations of the vehicle (starting on line 136 in MPC.cpp) and a cost function with several parameters that need to be tuned (starting on line 82 in MPC.cpp).

 ### Tuning controller parameters